-The maxReserveBatchColumns setting determines the total size of batches that can be held by the BufferManager in memory.
-This number does not include persistent batches held by soft (such as index pages) or weak references.
-The value is treated internally as an approximation of bytes using the conversion maxReserveBatchColumns processorBatchSize (64bytes per column value).
+The maxReserveKb setting determines the total size in kilobytes of batches that can be held by the BufferManager in memory.
+This number does not account for persistent batches held by soft (such as index pages) or weak references.
 The default value of -1 will auto-calculate a typical max based upon the max heap available to the VM.
 The auto-calculated value assumes a 64bit architecture and will limit buffer usage to 50% of the first gigabyte of memory beyond the first 300 megabytes (which are assumed for use by the AS and other Teiid purposes) and 75% of the memory beyond that.